EnviroMission

 In 2008 the company merged with US-based SolarMission Technologies, Inc.

 EnviroMission has begun moving forward to build two 200 MW solar updraft towers in Arizona.
 In October 2010, they received approval from the Southern California Public Power Authority to sell electricity generated from the facilities.
 EnviroMission lost a deal with the Southern California Public Power Authority after EnviroMission was unable to guarantee a completion date of their solar tower.
 As of 2014, construction had not begun.

 The company has been delisted from the Australian Stock Exchange (ASX) since April 2016.
-Shareholder updates are few and far between.